Mxtimu/mini-project-1/README.md

 Includes basic styling for a clean and readable layout

 ## Technologies Used
-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript
-Fetch API
+-Fetch API
-Async and Await
+-Async and Await

 ## APIs Used
 Random User API